Federal COVID Relief Funds

 Federal COVID relief funds will not be awarded to dual or guest students.

-Students will receive funds automatically, and funds will be disbursed by direct deposit first, followed by a check a few weeks later for those not using direct deposit.
+Students will receive funds automatically, and funds will be disbursed by direct deposit first, followed by a check for those not using direct deposit.
 Please contact Matt at email@example.com if you have questions.

 Need additional support?
 Apply for a Supplemental Award.